Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Hyperparameters.} The model exposes four hyperparameters: the per-leaf polynomial degree \texttt{complexity}; the tree depth \texttt{max\_depth}; the minimum leaf fraction \texttt{min\_samples\_leaf}; and the ridge penalty \texttt{alpha}.
+The model exposes four hyperparameters: the per-leaf polynomial degree, the tree depth, the minimum leaf fraction, and the ridge penalty $\alpha$.
 At the extremes of this space, a shallow tree with low-degree polynomials yields a simple piecewise-linear model, while a deep tree with high-degree polynomials produces many nonlinear local surfaces.
+Full implementation details and search spaces are given in \cref{sec:software-details,tab:search-spaces}.